-I’ve re-imagined the engineering design process (EDP) for robotics as a game.
-Here is a map to guide you through the game:
+Re-imaging the engineering design process (EDP) as a game:

 In the Design Studio, envision, sketch, and plan what you want to build.
 Imagine what it will look like, what it will do, and what its story will be.

 In the Engineering Lab, one creates a structure: here you build the object, or the machine that is your robot (the EV3 brick will likely be a part of this object, although its computer will not yet contain a program).
 If your robot is difficult to build, construct a small part first.
 Then construct another small part of the robot.
 Build small parts and connect them until the whole has been built.

 In the Programming Lab, write a program to help your EV3 brick operate, direct, or “drive” your construction in the way that you’ve imagined.
 While doing this, you may realize that you need to re-engineer your construction for it to work (in that case, you’d step back momentarily to the Engineering Lab).
 If you’re ready to try your program, download it to your EV3, and move to the Launch Pad.

 In the Launch Pad, run your program for the first time.
 Unexpected things may happen, so observe closely.
 You want both you and your robot to be in a safe place for testing.
 Floors are often better than tabletops for a Launch Pad — robots are known to walk or roll off of tabletops — but find an area of the floor where people aren’t standing or walking.